 - 1. Domestic Dry-Bulk consists of Canadian flagged dry-bulk vessels and ship management services.
-The dry-bulk vessels operate within the Great Lakes, St. Lawrence Waterway, and Atlantic Canada.
-The vessels are designed to carry a variety of dry-bulk products including iron ore, grain, coal and coke, salt and aggregates. - Product Tankers consist of Canadian flagged vessels which operate within the Great Lakes, St. Lawrence Waterway and Atlantic Canada.
-Customers include major oil refiners, leading wholesale distributors and large consumers of petroleum products. - 3.
-Ocean Self-Unloaders consists of direct ownership of ocean-going dry-bulk self-unloading vessels and interest in one other self-unloader that trades worldwide. - 4.
-Global Short Sea Shipping consists of three global fleets; a fleet of specialized cement carriers and a fleet of short sea mini bulkers and a fleet of handy-size bulkers that are part of a sales and purchase platform.
+The dry-bulk vessels operate within the Great Lakes, St. Lawrence Seaway, and Atlantic Canada.
+The vessels are designed to carry a variety of dry-bulk products including iron ore, grain, coal and coke, salt, and aggregates. - Product Tankers consist of Canadian flagged vessels which operate within the Great Lakes, St. Lawrence Seaway and Atlantic Canada.
+Customers include major oil refiners, leading wholesale distributors and large consumers of petroleum products.
+The segment also includes the Company's 50% interest in a new international joint venture comprising ten tankers currently under construction and a 67% interest in a foreign-flagged tanker operating in Northern Europe. - 3.
+Ocean Self-Unloaders consists of ownership of ocean-going dry-bulk self-unloading vessels and an interest in one other self-unloader that trades in Western Europe. - 4.
+Global Short Sea Shipping consists of three global fleets; a fleet of specialized cement carriers, a fleet of short sea mini bulkers, and a fleet of handy-size bulkers that are part of a sales and purchase venture.